Stand-alone operation

 menu in the Keil µVision IDE does not contain the items to launch the Infineon Device Configurator, you can execute the script manually.

-To run the script, open Windows Explorer and navigate to the resources folder (e.g.,
+To run the script, open Windows Explorer and navigate to the resources folder (for example,

 ), type "powershell" in address bar.